timxitx/monthly-payslip/README.md

 - I used docker to create a docker image for this application and linked the image to aws ECS service for deploying.(https://hub.docker.com/r/timxii/monthlypayslip/tags?page=1&ordering=last_updated)

 About Testing:
-- Already include the Junit Test.
+- Already included the Junit Test.